 The student shall take a complaint to the instructor within two weeks into the following term (mid-February for Fall or Interim issues; mid-September for Summer or Spring issues.)
-If the student feels unable to approach the instructor, the grievance may be taken to the chair of the department in which the instructor is a member (if the instructor is the department chair, the grievance should be taken to the division chair).
-If the grievance is redressed or the student is satisfied in this meeting with the instructor or the department/division chair, the matter is settled.
+If the student feels unable to approach the instructor, the grievance may be taken to the chair of the department or program director in which the instructor is a member (if the instructor is the department chair/program director, the grievance should be taken to the division chair or school dean).
+If the grievance is redressed or the student is satisfied in this meeting with the instructor or the department/division chair (or program director/Dean), the matter is settled.

-Sten 2
+Step 2

-If the student is dissatisfied with the instructor's response to the grievance the student may take the grievance to the chair of the department in which the instructor involved is a member or to the division chair if the instructor is the chair of the department.
+If the student is dissatisfied with the instructor's response to the grievance the student may take the grievance to the chair of the department or program director in which the instructor involved is a member or to the division chair or school dean if the instructor is the chair of the department or program director.
 This appeal must be brought within one week of the unsatisfactory response to the initial statement of grievance.
-The department (or the division) chair shall require the student to submit the grievance in written form and shall ask for a written response from the instructor involved.
-On the basis of this information and any other that the department (or division) chair shall judge pertinent, the chair shall render a decision.
+The department (or the division) chair (or program coordinator/dean) shall require the student to submit the grievance in written form and shall ask for a written response from the instructor involved.
+On the basis of this information and any other that the department (or division) chair (or program coordinator/dean) shall render a decision.
 This decision shall be given to the student in writing and a written record of the decision and its basis must be kept by the chair and shared with the instructor.
 If the student and the instructor are satisfied, the matter is settled.